ayushoriginal/Optimized-RGB-To-ColorName/README.md

 0. The array generated is pasted into program <strong>rgb2colorname.py</strong>.

-   The initial comma is removed.
+   NOTE: The initial comma of the first array needs to be removed manually after gen until I fix the code.

 0. Program <strong>rgb2colorname.py</strong> in invoked with an array. a set of 3 RGB numbers plus the hex equivalent and the color name title.